wfahren/wifi-strength/README.md

 # wifi-strength.sh
 Small shell script to scan for 802.11 masters (APs) or monitor a link with text based bar graph.

+Script Dedency: B{ASH} like shell and iw.
+No other package requirements.

+ The SSID and signal strenth are from iw output, others are calulated like Quality and GOOD/BAD signal.

+ As root:
+  sh wifi-strenght.sh -h

+ As normanl user:
+  sudo bash wifi-strenght.sh -h

+From help;

 Usage: wifi-strength [options] \<interface\>